- Residency Home

 The general rule is that in order to obtain resident status for tuition purposes, a student must

-1. Demonstrate US citizenship or Permanent Residency.
+1. Demonstrate US citizenship or Permanent Residency or approved DACA status.

 2. Establish their legal domicile in Arizona for at least one year immediately preceding the last day of registration for the semester for which the student proposes to attend the University.